awsdocs/amazon-rds-user-guide/doc_source/rds-custom.md

 If you need the entire database and operating system to be fully managed by AWS, we recommend Amazon RDS\.
 If you need administrative rights to the database and underlying operating system to make dependent applications available, Amazon RDS Custom is the better choice\.
 If you want full management responsibility and simply need a managed compute service, the best option is self\-managing your commercial databases on Amazon EC2\.

 To deliver a managed service experience, Amazon RDS doesn't let you access the underlying host\.
 Amazon RDS also restricts access to some procedures and objects that require high\-level privileges\.
-However, for some applications, you might need to perform operations as a privileged OS user\.
+However, for some applications, you might need to perform operations as a privileged operating system \(OS\) user\.

 For example, you might need to do the following:
 + Install custom database and OS patches and packages\.